SandorTeleki/SandorTeleki/README.md

 ### Hi there 👋

-I am a 28 year old front-end dev.
+I am a 28 year old Front-End Developer.
 🔭 I’m currently working on Dom Inspector Bot - a Discord functionality bot for passing information from the Dom5 Mod Inspector

 ## Skills / stack